-SI.
-Project Physiography No. Locations 1 Mundeswari 1.
-River bed of entire stretch proposed for de-siltation is almost 2-meter-high River than Damodar (Amta) channel.
+Sl.
+Project Physiography No. Locations 1 Mundeswari River 1.
+River bed of entire stretch proposed for de-siltation is almost 2-meter-high than Damodar (Amta) channel.
 Entire 20 km. stretch remain almost dry throughout the year except presence of water only in few pockets.
 2. Embankment on both side of river is in-continuous (due to incomplete activity under Lower Damodar Improvement Project).
 3. Both side of river is almost unapproachable due to non-presence of permanent embankment.
 4. Sand mining is very common practice in this stretch.
 5. Human settlement on immediate either side of river is very less.
 However moderately dense habitat observed at a distance of 1 km.
 6. Entire terrain is flat and plain.
 River bed and nearby settlement and agricultural land height is almost equal throughout the stretch proposed for de-siltation.
 7. Entire land is very much fertile.
 Potato is main cash crop in this area.
 Paddy cultivation during rainy season is very common practice in this flood prone area.
 No agricultural land found un-cultivated during our field visit in the month of September, 2018.
 8. Set back zone is almost 200- 300 meter (width) throughout the 20 km. stretch.
 Settlement on river side is relatively less on either side of river.
 Any kind of agriculture practice is not observed on set-back zone (mainly due to heavy deposition of fine sand).
-9. There exists no forest patch within work zone as well as 3 km. buffer zone.
-Biological diversity is relatively rich with compared to any other project area.